diegodoumecq/bicycletron/README.md

 ### `/api/bicycles`

-Exposes `GET` & `POST` methods, the latter of which also accepts a list of bicycles The `GET` also accepts `brand` as a query parameter to filter bicycles by brand id
+Exposes `GET` & `POST` methods, the latter of which also accepts a list of bicycles.
+The `GET` also accepts `brand` as a query parameter to filter bicycles by brand id